dynamiqs/dynamiqs/docs/getting_started/sharp-bits.md

 ## Using `for` loops

-Don't.
-If you want to compute the evolution of multiple initial states or with multiple Hamiltonian, use the batching feature.
-You'll find a tutorial for it in [the batching tutorial](/tutorials/batching.html)
+If you want to compute the evolution of multiple initial states or with multiple Hamiltonian, you can use the [batching](/tutorials/batching.html) feature.
+Avoid using `for` loops to compute the evolution of multiple initial states or with multiple Hamiltonian, as it will be much slower than using batching.